 It is challenging enough to make sure adequate resources are in place to handle the peaks and valleys that businesses experience on a daily, weekly, and monthly basis.
 The task is made even more difficult when the resources are not in place to cover even the baseline of expected demand.

-For example: Since the economy tanked in 2008, many have bemoaned a perceived decline in the level of customer service.
+Since the economy tanked in 2008, many have bemoaned a perceived decline in the level of customer service.
 This decline was not, however, across the board.
 High margin companies that catered to the affluent — Apple, The Ritz Carlton, and others — continued to deliver exceptional service.

 On the other hand, companies with lower margins started trying to operate on a shoestring, and service suffered.
 Airlines offered less routes, resulting in more crowded flights.
 Support centers cut positions, producing longer hold times.
 Retail establishments pruned schedules, creating a state of perpetual understaffing.